GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Creating the Container Analysis Note

-Let's create the container analysis note which is required by the attestor to create the attestations.
+Create the container analysis note which is required by the attestor to create the attestations.

-1. First export the variables.
+1. First, export the variables.

         ATTESTOR_NAME=container-attestor
         NOTE_ID=container-attestor-note